Get Your Car Accident Questions Answered Here

 Even the most cautious drivers can be powerless to avoid certain types of motor vehicle accidents.
 Many collisions can cause serious injuries that result in lengthy hospital stays and significant time away from work – not to mention pain and psychological trauma.
-Contact our car accident lawyer in Fort Lauderdale today.
+Contact our car accident lawyers in Broward County today.

-The Fort Lauderdale car accident lawyers at the law firm of Englander Peebles represent residents and visitors injured in car crashes all over the Fort Lauderdale metro area.
-Our firm is ready to fight to make sure that you receive all of the compensation you’re entitled to.
-Call our personal injury attorneys at (954) 231-1384 or contact us online right now to schedule a free consultation that will let our lawyers provide a complete evaluation of your case.
+The lawyers at the law firm of Englander Peebles represent residents and visitors injured in car crashes all over the Fort Lauderdale metro area.
+Our firm is ready to fight to make sure that you receive all the compensation you’re entitled to.
+Call our personal injury attorneys at 954-928-9909 to schedule a free consultation that will enable our lawyers to provide a complete evaluation of your case.

 In November 2017, WPLG-TV reported that I-95 was the fifth-most dangerous highway in the nation for car wrecks.
 The interstate saw an average of 0.730 fatalities per mile, although WPLG noted that the study did not show where the deaths occurred (I-95 stretches from Miami all the way to the Canadian border in Maine).